 When you consider the extent of things to see and do in Cape Town, it comes as no surprise that the scenic city at the end of Africa continues to receive a wealth of international recognition – from The New York Times and Telegraph to TripAdvisor – they have all decorated Cape Town with adoring adulation in recent times.

-Now people come from all corners of the world to absorb the colours and culture of trendsetting Cape Town: From paragliding off famous Lion’s Head, Sundays at Mzoli’s, and wine tasting tours to nights out at Shimmy Beach Club, sundowners at Llandudno Beach, and days and nights spent at the We Love Summer outdoor music parties; the Mother City inspires freedom, beauty, and creativity, and forms the perfect playground in one of the most stunning settings on Earth.
+Now people come from all corners of the world, some even doing travel crowdfunding, to absorb the colours and culture of trendsetting Cape Town: From paragliding off famous Lion’s Head, Sundays at Mzoli’s, and wine tasting tours to nights out at Shimmy Beach Club, sundowners at Llandudno Beach, and days and nights spent at the We Love Summer outdoor music parties; the Mother City inspires freedom, beauty, and creativity, and forms the perfect playground in one of the most stunning settings on Earth.

 Lion’s Head Paragliding